taxilian/mt63_wasm/README.md

 # Shameless plugs

 This project relies heavily on the fldigi MT63 code and was put together by Richard Bateman, founder of HamStudy.org.
 To support our efforts, check out https://signalstuff.com/antennas (our main source of funding) and https://hamstudy.org/appstore for well engineered study apps for only $3.99.
+HamStudy.org is sponsored by Icom, which means that in a round-about sort of way Icom also sponsors this project =] They really do a lot to build the ham radio community in the US so support them in whatever ways you can!

 # License